Kimberella: Classification

 All the Kimberella fossils found so far are assigned to one species, K. quadrata.
 The first specimens were discovered in Australia in 1959.
 They were originally classified as jellyfish by Martin Glaessner and Mary Wade in 1966, and then as box jellyfish by Wade in 1972, a view that remained popular until the fossils of the White sea region were discovered; these prompted a reinterpretation.
-Research on these specimens by Mikhail A. Fedonkin, initially with Benjamin M. Waggoner in 1997, led to Kimberella being recognised as the oldest well-documented triploblastic bilaterian organism — not a jellyfish at all.
+Research on these specimens by Mikhail Fedonkin, initially with Benjamin M. Waggoner in 1997, led to Kimberella being recognised as the oldest well-documented triploblastic bilaterian organism — not a jellyfish at all.

 So far, Kimberella fossils show no sign of a radula, the toothed chitinous "tongue" that is the diagnostic feature of modern molluscs, excluding bivalves.
 Since radulae are very rarely preserved in fossil molluscs, its absence does not necessarily mean that K. quadrata did not have one.
 The rocks in the immediate vicinity of Kimberella fossils bear scratch marks that have been compared to those made by the radulae of molluscs as they graze on microbial mats.
 These traces, named Radulichnus and Kimberichnus, have been interpreted as circumstantial evidence for the presence of a radula.
 In conjunction with the univalve shell, this has been taken to indicate Kimberella was a mollusc or very closely related to molluscs.
 In 2001 and 2007, Fedonkin suggested that the feeding mechanism might be a retractable proboscis with hook-like organs at its end.
 Kimberellas feeding apparatus appears to differ significantly from the typical mollusc radula, and this demonstrates that Kimberella is at best a stem-group mollusc.
 Notably, the scratch marks indicate that the 'teeth' were dragged towards the organism, not pushed away as in molluscs, and that the maximum impact on the sediment was when the mouthpart was furthest from the organism.
 The direction of grazing is also backwards, as opposed to forwards as in molluscs.
 Furthermore, the constant width of grooves implies stereoglossy – a trait that is very derived in molluscs.
 It has been argued that the shape of the feeding traces is incompatible with a radula, and that despite the molluscan body form, the lack of a radula places Kimberella well outside the molluscan crown group.
 Butterfield points out that plenty of other groups of organisms bear structures capable of making similar marks.

-Taken together, sceptics doubt that the available evidence is enough to reliably identify Kimberella as a mollusc or near-mollusc, and suggest that it is presumptuous to call it anything more than a "possible" mollusc, or even just a "probable bilaterian".
+Taken together, sceptics doubt that the available evidence is enough to reliably identify Kimberella as a mollusc or near-mollusc, and suggest that it is presumptuous to call it anything more than a "possible" mollusc, or even just a "probable bilaterian", with some authors arguing that there is no clear evidence of Kimberella's affinities beyond being an animal.

-Possible known relative of Kimberella is Solza margarita from Russia.
-Some use grouping "Kimberellomorpha" for those two genera, and some even consider that Solza would be taphonomic variety of Kimberella.
+A possible known relative of Kimberella is Solza margarita from Russia.
+Some use the grouping "Kimberellomorpha" for those two genera, and some even consider that Solza is a taphonomic variety of Kimberella.